gabdube/pyshaders/README.md

 >
 >**Slots**:
 >
->prog: Weakref to the uniforms shader program
+>- prog: Weakref to the uniforms shader program
->
->cache: Data about the uniforms
+>- cache: Data about the uniforms
->
->cache_type: Type of data in cache
+>- cache_type: Type of data in cache

 ♣
 >**ShaderAccessor.reload(self)**